 When reminders don’t work, then send a formal notice.
 This amplifies the situation, and hopefully will spur your customer to take action.

-Then, if your customer still doesn’t pay, you are left with two choices: legal action or you can bring on a debt collection agency.
+Then, if your customer still doesn’t pay, you are left with two choices:

 Each approach has its own merits, and could make sense depending on your particular business situation.
 Luckily, with debt collection letters, you should be able to collect on most overdue invoices.